Lennar Corp (LEN)'s Winning Formula: Financial Metrics and Compe

 Growth Rank Breakdown

 Ranked highly in Growth, Lennar Corp demonstrates a strong commitment to expanding its business.
 The company's 3-Year Revenue Growth Rate is 18.5%, which outperforms 76.24% of companies in the Homebuilding & Construction industry.
-Moreover, Lennar Corp has seen a robust increase in its EBITDA over the past few years, emphasizing the company's continued capability to drive growth.
+Moreover, Lennar Corp has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 23.3 and a five-year rate of 27.2.
+This trend accentuates the company's continued capability to drive growth.

 Conclusion: Lennar Corp's Position for Outperformance